-Successful shorting also requires one to closely monitor the market movements, cryptocurrency related news and other factors that affect bitcoin price.
-For a example a new regulation, a hack on a major exchange or even a breakout of a viral epidemic could cause severe movements in cryptocurrency prices.
-To short bitcoin you have to keep an eye on these events and understand how they affect prices.
+Successful shorting also requires one to closely monitor the market movements, cryptocurrency-related news, and other factors that affect bitcoin price.
+For example, a new regulation, a hack on a major exchange or even a breakout of a viral epidemic could cause severe movements in cryptocurrency prices.
+To short bitcoin, you have to keep an eye on these events and understand how they affect prices.
 In a nutshell: do not short bitcoin, if you do not know what you are doing.

 After you have accumulated enough knowledge, you can begin your shorting process.